danielparks/roundable/README.md

 ## ⚠️ Development status

 This is in active development.
-The API may be entirely rewritten .
+The API may be entirely rewritten.
 I am open to [suggestions][issues].

 ## Minimum supported Rust version